Ella Chen

-Ella Chen Chia-hwa (陳嘉樺 (陈嘉桦, Chén Jiāhuà); born 18 June 1981) is a Taiwanese singer, actress, and television host.
+Ella Chen Chia-hwa (陳嘉樺 (陈嘉桦, Chén Jiāhuà)) is a Taiwanese singer, actress, and television host.
 She is a member of the Taiwanese girl group S.H.E.

 Musical career

 On 8 August 2000, HIM International Music held a 'Universal 2000 Talent and Beauty Girl Contest' in search of new artists to sign under their label.
 When Chen traveled with her older sister to Taipei for a holiday, she discovered that her sister had registered her for the competition.
 Intimidated by the long line of contestants and worried of facing ridicule for her tomboy personality, Chen almost gave up before the first round, but her sister convinced her to stay.
 Chen's deep voice caught the label's attention, and she reached the final round.
 Her alto voice was noted for its strong and beautiful nature.

 Following the conclusion of the contest, Chen returned to her duties at a local hospital, but received a call from HIM International requesting an additional audition.
 After test recordings were done, she signed on as part of HIM's newest girl group, S.H.E.
 Her English name 'Ella', which means courage, was derived from a personality test set by HIM Management Co.
 When Chen first tested out her signature, HIM employees were concerned that the signature would be easily forged due to its simplicity; thus, during S.H.E's early days, Ella signed autographs using the last character of her name, (huà).
 However, as S.H.E's autograph sessions drew larger audiences, Chen reverted to her simpler, English signature.